 Obtain a Character-Based Education

-Students are taught The Purpose Road Philosophy at ALC, which focuses on developing Christian-based morals and ethics.
+Students are encouraged to develop Christian-based morals at ALC and are taught The Purpose Road Philosophy.
 Additionally, students must complete courses in Leadership before graduating from ALC.

 Participate in Service Learning